Habitat Conservation & Biodiversity

 Photo via the National Audubon Society.

-You might be fragmenting habitat on your property through human-made structures, like large docks, retaining walls, fences and revetments or by clearing vegetation to maintain views.
-Removing vegetation at the shoreland, specifically, can disturb the natural flow of water and interfere with the dispersal processes of many aquatic and terrestrial plants and animals.
+The opposite of habitat connectivity is called habitat fragmentation, and it (along with habitat loss and degradation) is the leading cause of biodiversity loss across the globe.
+You might be fragmenting habitat on your property through human-made structures like large docks, retaining walls, fences and revetments, or by clearing vegetation to maintain views.
+Removing vegetation at the shoreland can disturb the natural flow of water and interfere with the dispersal processes of many plants and animals.

 With increased habitat fragmentation, habitat patches become smaller and more distant from each other.
 This means that travelling animals become more vulnerable to predation, competition, and harsh environmental conditions.
-Ultimately, and in its most aggressive form like the situation pictured above, it can result in a loss of species diversity as well as genetic diversity if populations of plant and animal species become so isolated that they start to inbreed.
+Ultimately, and in its most aggressive form, habitat fragmentation can result in a loss of species and genetic diversity.
+When populations of plant and animal species become so isolated, they are forced to breed with one another, lowering their genetic diversity and rates of survival.

 The Blue Lakes Program has put together resources on how property owners can manage and conserve habitat on their property.
 You can launch this guide below!